Celebrating Fifteen Years Online.

 As a long distance voyaging boat the Spray did have several drawbacks, the most important of which were excessive beam and extremely shoal draft.
 This combination resulted in the vessel being just as stable upside down as it was upright.
 In plain words, the Spray had zero self-righting ability.

-This is a prime example of a commonly shared characteristic amongst many of the well known long distance sailing accomplishments... they were not the result of long arduous planning to create the "ideal" voyaging boat.
-Instead, the most spectacular individual sailing achievements occurred when a determined sailor encountered a more or less suitable craft that they could acquire inexpensively and put to sea in without too much fooling around.
-In other words, they were opportunists who made expedient use of what was ready to hand...
+This is a prime example of a commonly shared characteristic amongst many of the well known long distance sailing voyages that have been accomplished by various sailors in various diverse kinds of craft.
+These were invariably not the result of long arduous planning to create the "ideal" voyaging boat.
+Instead, the most spectacular individual sailing achievements have occurred when a determined sailor encountered a 'more or less' suitable craft that they could acquire inexpensively and in which to put to sea, without too much fooling around...
+In other words, they were opportunists who made expedient use of what was ready to hand.
 It is a good lesson!

 Slocum's spectacular voyage with the Spray was no exception.

-I was fortunate enough to go aboard a very good replica of the Spray in Hawaii in 1979, built by Bob Carr in Vermont, and single handed from there to Honolulu.
-He had been some 180 days from Panama to Hawaii, possibly a record for the slowest passage for that route..!
+I was fortunate enough to go aboard a very good replica of the Spray in Hawaii in 1979, built by Bob Carr in Vermont, which he single-handed from there to Honolulu.
+He had been some 180 days from Panama to Hawaii, possibly a record for the slowest passage on that route..!
 However Bob had encountered long periods of calm, and a number of storms.
 His mains'l was blown out, and he was nearly down to the bottom of his "bean barrel" even though he did catch a lot of fish..!
 It was impressive to see three large garbage pails in the store room: one for beans, one for rice, one for wheat.

-A friend, Michael Colfer and I helped Bob Carr paint the boat's bottom while he was hauled out at Keehi Lagoon, near Honolulu.
-We heard several good stories during that time and we were well fed, albeit on chicken stew of questionable vintage.
-There being no refrigeration aboard, this was cause for concern.
-Like many before him, Bob Carr sailed without an engine so he used kerosene for lights and for cooking.
-We were fairly certain that the only electricity aboard was inside his flashlight and transistor radio...!
+A friend Michael Colfer and I helped Bob Carr paint the boat's bottom while he was hauled out at Keehi Lagoon, near Honolulu.
+Bob told us several good stories during that time and we were well fed, albeit on chicken stew of questionable vintage.
+There being no refrigeration aboard, this actually was cause for concern.
+Like many before him, Bob Carr sailed without an engine and he used kerosene for lights and for cooking.
+The only electricity aboard was contained within his flashlight and a Zenith transoceanic radio...!

-Another friend, George Maynard, built a faithful replica of Slocum's Spray in Noank, Connecticut, Slocum's original locale.
+Another friend, George Maynard, built a faithful replica of Slocum's Spray in Noank, Connecticut - Slocum's original starting place.
 Maynard named his vessel "Scud" and subsequently sailed it around the world with his wife and young children - a daughter and two sons.
-Maynard's voyage, like that of Slocum and Bob Carr, was accomplished without the aid of an engine or any fancy electronics...
+Maynard's voyage, like that of Slocum and Bob Carr, was accomplished without the aid of an engine or any fancy electronics.

-Recently I have read about a sailor who purchased Maynard's "Scud" and who has once again circumnavigated in the vessel, also without an engine.
+Since then I have read that a sailor purchased Maynard's "Scud" and has once again circumnavigated in the vessel, also without an engine.
 Quite a number of Spray replicas have achieved similar success.
-Others have met with shipwreck or loss without a trace, as in fact happened to the original, which took along Mr. Slocum himself.
+Others have met with shipwreck or loss without a trace such as the ferro-cement Pandora.
+This in fact is what happened to the original, which took along Mr. Slocum himself.

 ...
 AND THE UNFAITHFUL

 In recent years the name “SPRAY” has been used by a few boat designers in order to take advantage of name recognition for marketing purposes.
-Most notably, several steel "Spray" models have become popular among amateur steel boat builders despite those designs not being at all faithful to the original Spray design.
-This is so in terms of the rig and the hull shape as well as other parameters, but most notably it is so in terms of their appearance.
+Most notably, several steel "Spray" models have become popular among amateur steel boat builders.
+This is largely because the plans are heavily marketed and very cheap to buy.
+Despite the obvious fact that those designs have nothing in common with the original Spray, the renown of the name itself is apparently convincing to those amateur boat builders.
+The lack of any semblance to the original is also the case in terms of the vessel's rig, its hull shape and many other parameters, but most notably it is so in terms of their appearance.

-I regard these so-called “Spray” designs as being extremely crude attempts, especially in terms of capturing the beauty of the original Spray.
-In my opinion these “Spray” poseurs have little if any relationship to the original except to say that they have borrowed the "Spray" name and that they are fat, overweight, and total dogs to windward - nothing else has any semblance to the original.
+I regard these so-called “Spray” designs as being extremely crude attempts, especially in terms of their total disregard for the beauty of the original Spray.
+In my opinion these “Spray” poseurs have little if any relationship to the original except to say that they have borrowed the "Spray" name, and that they are fat, overweight, and total dogs to windward - nothing else in any way resembles the original.
+They are an unconscionable travesty vs. the finesse of Slocum's original Spray.

-Those vessels have not improved on the very poor ultimate stability of the ORIGINAL Spray.
-As insult to injury, the structure of these vessels is inordinately complex, in other words poorly adapted to amateur construction, as is typically their claim.
+Further, those vessels have failed to improve upon the inadequate ultimate stability of the original Spray.
+As insult to injury, the structure of these vessels is inordinately complex, in other words poorly adapted to amateur construction, as is their claim.
 I am quite sure you know the vessels of which I speak...
 I do not need to name names.

 MODELING THE ORIGINAL SPRAY

-Having said the above, I have always been curious about the SPRAY, in particular to understand and possibly replicate its excellent course keeping ability for use on other designs.
+Having said these things, I have always been curious about the SPRAY.
+In particular I have wanted to understand and possibly replicate its excellent course keeping ability for use on other designs.
 In order to know more about the SPRAY, I went to the trouble to model the design so that I could investigate its hydrostatics, stability, balance and sailing performance in greater detail.
 Images that show the results of that modeling effort can be seen in the following links and the image below:

 Original Spray Above Aft | Original Spray Above Forward